anish-natekar/PicoW_Copter_docs/docs/source/index.rst

 This frame design is taken from the article (https://maker.wiznet.io/ravi_maker/contest/wizfi360-evb-pico-based-smart-phone-controlled-micro-drone-for-stem-education/)
 You can find and print other frames from the internet as well or design your own later.

+Paul Brace has designed propeller guards for the 8520 motors and the STL files can be found in the *3D_Printed_Frame* folder.
+He has also added a lighter version of the 8520 motor frame which can be found in the same folder.

 PCB
 ---